EFX Allocations and Orientations on Bipartite Multi-graphs: A Complete Picture: Existence of EFX on Bipartite Multi-Graphs for Monotone Valuations

-We do this for every such envied and non-envied pair of agents and obtain a full orientation, say $Y$ for the graph.
-Therefore, every agent in $T$ is $\efx$-satisfied in $Y$ while, the agents in $S$ are at least $\frac{1}{2}$-$\efx$ satisfied in $Y$.
-Since, $|S| \leq |T|$, the stated claim stands proven. \end{proof}
+We do this for every such envied and non-envied pair of agents and obtain a full orientation (say, $Y$) for the given multi-graph.
+Therefore, every agent in $T$ is $\efx$-satisfied in $Y$ while, agents in $S$ are $\frac{1}{2}$-$\efx$ satisfied in $Y$.
+Since $|S| \leq |T|$, the stated claim stands proven.
+Finally, using Remark \ref{rem:conf-runtime}, the cut configurations can be computed in polynomial time for additive valuations, and hence polynomial-time computability of such orientations follow. \end{proof}